Experimental assessment of mixing layer scaling laws in Rayleigh-Taylor instability: Methodology

 The two fluids are fully miscible but have different density.
 Specifically, we used water for the lower (i.e. lighter) fluid layer and an aqueous solution of potassium permanganate (KMnO$_4$) for the upper (i.e. denser) fluid layer.
 While water density is nearly constant among the experiments (it is only dependent on temperature), the density of the KMnO$_4$ solution can be varied by changing the solute concentration.
 We consider the coordinate system sketched in Fig.~\ref{fig:sk}(b), where $x$ and $z$ are the spatial coordinates in horizontal and vertical direction, respectively.
 In this reference frame, the initial condition can be expressed in terms of the solute concentration as follows: $C(x,z\le H/2,t=0)=0$ (lower half of the cell) and $C(x,z\le H/2,t=0)=C_{M}$ (upper half of the cell), with $C_M$ the initial concentration of the KMnO$_4$ solution (upper fluid layer).
 We consider that the dynamic viscosity, $\mu=9.2\times10^{-4}$~Pa$\cdot$s, is constant and independent of the solute concentration \citep{slim2013dissolution}.
 Similarly, we assume that the diffusion coefficient is not sensibly affected by either the solute concentration or the local values of velocity $D=1.65\times10^{-9}$ m$^{2}$/s.
+This value has been measured and reported in literature, and it is in excellent agreement with theoretical predictions based on electrical neutrality of a simple salt at infinite dilution \citep[see ][ and references therein]{slim2013dissolution}.
 The working fluids have been chosen because of the linear dependency of the density that characterizes the resulting solution with respect to the solute concentration.
 This feature is essential to make reliable comparisons between experiments and simulations, which is one of the main objectives of the present work.